Limiting Work in Progress

 But if workers were told to work at their highest capacity, what would the situation be at the end of two full weeks?
 We will assume that each team has enough work to start working on from the beginning.
 Let’s see how this could play out:

-So what we suggest for a start is to walk your factory or office floor.
-Look around for team members who are totally overloaded and have a lot of inventory on their desk, or whose intrays are overloaded.
+For a start, just walk your factory or office floor.
+Look around for team members who are totally overloaded and have a lot of inventory on their desk.
 That’s how you will find your bottleneck!
-Then gently go talk to them and see how you can limit the work to them, it will help your whole company work faster, and your employees will love you for it!
-All because you practised the principle of limiting Work In Progress.